somenath203/HomeAway/README.md

   - Manage bookings under the "Bookings" section, with options to cancel a booking.
   - View and manage personal reviews in the "Reviews" section.
   - Edit user profile information, including the profile picture.
+  - **Restrictions on Reviews:** Users cannot leave a review or comment on their own created rental.
+They can only review rentals created by other users.
+Additionally, a user can give only one review per rental.

 - **Admin Features:**
   - View total number of users, properties, and bookings.
   - Track monthly bookings using a bar graph.